nvdaaddons/AddonTemplate/readme.md

 * GNU Gettext tools, if you want to have localization support for your add-on - Recommended.
 Any Linux distro or cygwin have those installed.
 You can find windows builds [here](https://gnuwin32.sourceforge.net/downlinks/gettext.php).
 * Markdown 3.3.0 or later, if you want to convert documentation files to HTML documents.
 You can install it via PIP.

+Note, that you may not need these tools in a local build environment, if you are using [Appveyor](https://appveyor.com/) or [GitHub Actions](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions), to build and package your add-ons.

 ## Usage

 ### To create a new NVDA add-on using this template: